pmq20/node-packer/node/doc/api/stream.md

 * `size` {number} Number of bytes to read asynchronously

 *Note*: This function MUST NOT be called by application code directly.
-It should be implemented by child classes, and called only by the internal Readable class methods only.
+It should be implemented by child classes, and called by the internal Readable class methods only.

 All Readable stream implementations must provide an implementation of the